Aminopropionitrile

 Aminopropionitrile, also known as β-aminopropionitrile (BAPN), is an organic compound with both amine and nitrile functional groups.
 It is a colourless liquid.
 The compound occurs naturally and is of interest in the biomedical community.

 Biochemical and medical occurrence

-BAPN is the toxic constituent of peas from Lathyrus plants, e.g., lathyrus odoratus.
-Lathyrism, a disease known for centuries, encompasses 2 distinct entities: a disorder of the nervous system (neurolathyrism) leading to limb paralysis, and a disorder of connective tissue, causing either bone deformity (osteolathyrism) or aortic aneurisms (angiolathyrim).
+BAPN is the toxic constituent of peas from Lathyrus plants, e.g., Lathyrus odoratus.
+Lathyrism, a disease known for centuries, encompasses 2 distinct entities: a disorder of connective tissue, causing either bone deformity (osteolathyrism) or aortic aneurisms (angiolathyrim).
 BAPN causes osteolathyrism and angiolathyrism when ingested in large quantities."
 It can cause osteolathyrism, neurolathyrism, and/or angiolathyrism.

 It is an antirheumatic agent in veterinary medicine.

 It has attracted interest as an anticancer agent.

 Production

 Aminopropionitrile is prepared by the reaction of ammonia with acrylonitrile.